bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## Current status of this project

 This is now buildable as a Minimum Viable e-book™ It's still missing many formatting niceties and may contain errors but is available for download as a 'beta version' for proofreaders.
 Currently the Standard Ebooks build tool crashes when it tries to build a Kindle version so it's only epub and kobo-optimized epub versions for now.
+[Download here](https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report.epub)

 ### Todos